 Just a non-stop jam.

-Fantastic burger.
+Katsu Burger Fantastic burger.
 The atmosphere probably helped.
-They were playing Japanese death metal from a band called
+They were playing Japanese death metal from a band called "Sex Machineguns"

 In a histrionic world where American Idol and The Voice somehow represent the apotheosis of vocal culture, you'd think Stapp would deserve the Congressional Medal of Honor.
 His bearlike delivery defines the great/terrible conceit (when Stapp truly goes for the jugular, his howl is like an F-14 flying 40 feet off the ground).
 He paces around and seems randomly unhinged, periodically slapping his own chest like Kevin Garnett in the playoffs.
 Everyone in the front row wants to touch him, but respectfully so; sometimes they only need to touch his fingertips.